Have questions about your research? We can help!

 How the Proxy and VPN Work

-- On-campus: Simply connecting your computer to a campus network gives it a UCLA IP address.
+- On-campus: Simply connecting your computer to a campus network (including wireless networks) gives it a UCLA IP address, since UCLA is the internet service provider.

-- Off-campus, Proxy: The proxy setting in your browser re-routes your browser requests through a special UCLA server (which has a UCLA IP address), so the requests appear to be coming from UCLA.
+Off-campus, Proxy: The proxy setting in your browser re-routes your web requests through a special UCLA server (which has a UCLA IP address), so the requests appear to be coming from UCLA.

 - Off-campus, VPN: The VPN software assigns a "virtual" UCLA IP address to your computer, which is seen by other sites instead of the regular IP address assigned by your internet service provider.